S. Soria-Dengg, Annika Sabrowski, Patrick Silva, CarboSchools.org

 - Assembling the equipment may prove more interesting to the students than the collecting and plotting of the actual data.

 - The teacher notes provide answers to the student questions and alternatives ways of presenting the data.
 There are suggestions for further experiments.

 - Well-described experimental set-up with plenty of sketches and photos that help with using this activity in the classroom.

 - Description includes photos and diagrams of the setup and charts of possible datasets.

 - Instructor would have to provide a lot of the context of the activity.
-This is listed as a demo so may have to borrow equipment, but don't need several for many groups (i.e. pH meter and aerator)
+This is listed as a demonstration so may have to borrow equipment, but some pieces can be shared between groups (i.e. pH meter and aerator)